genai-impact/ecologits/docs/methodology/llm_inference.md

 ## Modeling water embodied impacts

-We draw from the [ESG report](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf) of [Taiwan Semiconductor Manufacturing Company](https://www.tsmc.com/english) that states that each 12-inch wafer layer consumes about 176.4 liters to produce.
+We draw from the [ESG report (page 114)](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf) of [Taiwan Semiconductor Manufacturing Company](https://www.tsmc.com/english) that states that each 12-inch wafer layer consumes about 176.4 liters to produce.
+For H100 GPU using 5nm EUV process the number of wafer layers can be up to 14.

-By computing the number of chips per wafer, we conclude that a single chip uses 2.03L of water.
+By computing the number of chips per wafer, we conclude that a single chip uses 28.65L of water.

-??? info "Why does a single chip use 2.03L of water?"
+??? info "Why does a single chip use 28.65L of water?"

     Since each wafer has a 300mm diameter, we know that its area is ~70,685 mm².
-The area of a NVIDIA H100 SXM5 80 GB chip is 814mm² ([source](https://www.techpowerup.com/gpu-specs/h100-sxm5-80-gb.c3900)), which yields approximately 86.837 chips per wafer.
-Since a wafer uses 176.4L ([source](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf)), a single chip must use 2.03L of water.
+The area of a NVIDIA H100 SXM5 80 GB chip is 814mm² ([source](https://www.techpowerup.com/gpu-specs/h100-sxm5-80-gb.c3900)), which yields approximately 86 chips per wafer (excluding defaults).
+Since a wafer has up to 14 layers ([source](https://www.tomshardware.com/news/tsmcs-wafer-prices-revealed-300mm-wafer-at-5nm-is-nearly-dollar17000)) and each layer uses 176.4L of water ([source](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf)).
+Then, a single chip uses at least 28.65L of water.

+    Note that we have not splitted the chip area in logic and DRAM, because this information is not available, we took the maximizing hypotesis.
+Also, we took the highest number of layers by default for the wafer.
+This estimation only account for the wafer creation and not the rest of the process.

 ## Assumptions and limitations